Fire

-Fire is the rapid oxidation of a material (the fuel) in the exothermic chemical process of combustion, releasing heat, light, and various reaction products.
+Fire is the rapid oxidation of a fuel in the exothermic chemical process of combustion, releasing heat, light, and various reaction products.

-At a certain point in the combustion reaction, called the ignition point, flames are produced.
-The flame is the visible portion of the fire.
-Flames consist primarily of carbon dioxide, water vapor, oxygen and nitrogen.
+Flames, the most visible portion of the fire, are produced in the combustion reaction when the fuel reaches its ignition point temperature.
+Flames from hydrocarbon fuels consist primarily of carbon dioxide, water vapor, oxygen, and nitrogen.
 If hot enough, the gases may become ionized to produce plasma.
-Depending on the substances alight, and any impurities outside, the color of the flame and the fire's intensity will be different.
+The color and intensity of the flame depend on the type of fuel and composition of the surrounding gases.

-Fire in its most common form can result in conflagration, which has the potential to cause physical damage through burning.
-Fire is an important process that affects ecological systems around the globe.
-The positive effects of fire include stimulating growth and maintaining various ecological systems.

-Its negative effects include hazard to life and property, atmospheric pollution, and water contamination.
-If fire removes protective vegetation, heavy rainfall may lead to an increase in soil erosion by water.
-Also, when vegetation is burned, the nitrogen it contains is released into the atmosphere, unlike elements such as potassium and phosphorus which remain in the ash and are quickly recycled into the soil.
-This loss of nitrogen caused by a fire produces a long-term reduction in the fertility of the soil, which can be recovered as atmospheric nitrogen is fixed and converted to ammonia by natural phenomena such as lightning or by leguminous plants such as clover, peas, and green beans.
+Fire, in its most common form, has the potential to result in conflagration, which can lead to permanent physical damage.
+It directly impacts land-based ecological systems worldwide.
+The positive effects of fire include stimulating plant growth and maintaining ecological balance.
+Its negative effects include hazards to life and property, atmospheric pollution, and water contamination.
+When fire removes protective vegetation, heavy rainfall can cause soil erosion.
+The burning of vegetation releases nitrogen into the atmosphere, unlike other plant nutrients such as potassium and phosphorus which remain in the ash and are quickly recycled into the soil.
+This loss of nitrogen produces a long-term reduction in the fertility of the soil, though it can be recovered by nitrogen-fixing plants such as clover, peas, and beans; by decomposition of animal waste and corpses, and by natural phenomena such as lightning.

 Fire is one of the four classical elements and has been used by humans in rituals, in agriculture for clearing land, for cooking, generating heat and light, for signaling, propulsion purposes, smelting, forging, incineration of waste, cremation, and as a weapon or mode of destruction.
+Various technologies and strategies have been devised to prevent, manage, mitigate, and extinguish fires, with professional firefighters playing a leading role.

+Etymology

+The word fire comes from Old English fȳr and has cognates in many Germanic languages and other Indo-European languages.
+The Proto-Germanic nominative form is reconstructed as fōr, descending from Proto-Indo-European péh_{2}wr.
+An alternative spelling existed in Middle English: fier; still preserved in fiery.

+The word ignite is derived from the classical Latin ignis meaning fire.
+The Greek term for fire, pyr, is used in words such as pyroclastic or pyrotechnic.